nwesterhausen/df-guide/docs/industry/armor.md

-# Alcohol Industry
+# Armor Industry

-Alcohol is vital for dwarves to work effectively.
-It also is used in taverns and can be used in the food industry.
+Armor provides defense against strikes, blows, bites and slashes.
+The effectiveness varies based on the material its made out of.

 ## Summary

-### Required Other Industries:
+### Required Other Industries

 Needs something to make armor out of: